 Unfortunately, allergies are challenging to diagnose.
 There’s one test available, and it’s only for environmental allergens.
-But your vet can help you with medication, like antihistamines, and you can get a shampoo, like the Vet’s Best Allergy Shampoo.
+But your vet can help you with medication, like antihistamines.
+And if your pet has a food allergy, you should switch to hypoallergenic dog food.

 2. Yeast Infection

 What causes dogs to lick their paws?
 Another reason could be yeast infections, which are more frequent in allergy-prone pups.
 They can cause obsessive licking, so you need to stay on the lookout for the telltale signs — irritated, raw, red, and insanely itchy paws.

 Yeast can come with a distinctive smell and a brown discharge seeping from the paws.
 If you’re at this point, it’s best to consult your vet.